 While the best place to learn about the ocean is, you guessed it, the Monterey Bay Aquarium, the Pacific Grove Museum of Natural History provides a window into the region’s land-loving flora and fauna.

 This local gem also provides information for visitors who seek to witness the magical monarch migration.
 After a few quiet winters, the Monarchs returned to Butterfly Town, USA during the winter of 2021-22, with a count of about 14,000 butterflies!

 Monarchs can be viewed from November through February at the small but lovely Monarch Sanctuary.
 It’s located about a mile down the road from the Museum.

 11. Experience Unforgettable 17-Mile Drive

-Tip: Biking is a wonderful way to experience 17-Mile Drive.
-Families love this guided e-bike tour of 17-Mile Drive.
+Biking is also a wonderful way to experience 17-Mile Drive.
+Families love this 2.5-hour guided e-bike tour.
 Kids ride tandem and the e-bike allows you to explore without getting worn out.
-As a bonus, you’ll have someone there with you to snap a gorgeous family photo!
+As a bonus, you’ll have someone there to snap a gorgeous family photo!

 12. Hop on a Horse

 Whenever we travel, I like to shake things up with a bit of an adventure.
 Once you’ve checked off obvious ways to see the bay, consider exploring the coast or the Del Monte Forest by horseback.